tompng/custom_association/README.md

   end
   has_custom_association :baz, mapper: ->(result) { result.retrieve_baz_for user: self } do |users|
     # preload all bazs associated to users
+    # return any preload result you want to pass to mapper
   end
 end
 User.includes(:posts, :foo, bar: :user, baz: :comments)